 This is conducted in the first term of Phase I of the course.
-Students are given an overview of University life, especially at Ragama, the medical course, the academic departments in the Faculty, the Colombo North Teaching Hospital, and the various services and facilities available to them as students of the Medical Faculty.
+Students are given an overview of University life, especially at Ragama, the medical course, the academic departments in the Faculty and the various services and facilities available to them as students of the Medical Faculty.
 However, the main emphasis of the orientation programme is on learning English.